Archer's Airport: The Plan, the People, the Future of Local Air Travel

 For nearby communities, the question is whether the hub and AI-aviation test site can safely coexist with the surrounding homes and schools.
 On Oct.
 23, the National Transportation Safety Board posted on X that an unmanned Air Vev Inc. Zero eVTOL crashed in a field and was consumed by fire.
 That possibility over residential areas concerns the group, which asked in its statement, “Who would want eVTOL AI experiments over their homes?”
 The group also noted that homes border three sides of the airport.

-The statement expressed support for California innovators, saying, “the revolution in autonomous air transportation is exciting,” while emphasizing the need for collaboration among all stakeholders.
+Quiet Skies’ statement expressed support for California innovators, saying, “the revolution in autonomous air transportation is exciting,” while emphasizing the need for collaboration among all stakeholders.
 The group proposed establishing a new Hawthorne Airport noise working group, suggesting that Archer lead the effort to set a precedent for being a good neighbor.